-11.1.
-Process to determine and assure sufficiency of urban growth areas Urban

-- management planning population projections for Thurston County will be used as a minimum amount the range of population to be accommodated for the coming 20 years. - b.
-Within the overall framework of the OFM population projections for the County-and by August 1, 1992, Thurston Regional Planning Council will develop countywide and smaller area population projections, pursuant to RCW 36.70A.110 and based on current adopted plans, zoning and environmental regulations, and buildout trends. - -----c.
+- 11.1.
+Process to determine and assure sufficiency of urban growth areas Urban Growth Areas to permit projected urban population.: - a.
+The Sstate Office of Financial Management (OFM) growth management planning population projections for Thurston County will be used as a minimum amount the range of population to be accommodated for the coming 20 years. - b.
+Within the overall framework of the OFM population projections for the County and by August 1, 1992, Thurston Regional Planning Council will develop countywide and smaller area population projections, pursuant to RCW 36.70A.110 and based on current adopted plans, zoning and environmental regulations, and buildout trends. - -c.
 A review and evaluation program pursuant to RCW 36.70A.215 ("Buildable Lands Program") will be established.
 The Urban Growth Management Subcommittee of evaluation and subsequent updates required under the Buildable Lands Program will follow timelines in the RCWs, subject to availability of State funding.
 This evaluation may be combined with the review and evaluation of county and city comprehensive land use plans and development regulations required by RCW 36.70A.130 (1), and the review of urban growth areas required by RCW 36.70A.130 (3).

 - i.
 In the event of a dispute among jurisdictions relating to inconsistencies in collection and analysis of data, the affected jurisdictions shall meet and discuss methods of resolving the dispute. - ii.
 Nothing in this policy shall be construed to alter the land use power of any Thurston County jurisdiction under established law. - iii.
 Because inclusion of this policy is as a result of state mandated legislation, implementation of this policy shall be commensurate with state funding. - d.
-The Thurston Regional Planning Council will review the Thurston Regional Planning Council's smaller area population projections to assure that the minimum-20-year population is accommodated Ccounty-wide, and that urban growth areas are of sufficient area and densities to permit the projected urban population.
+The Thurston Regional Planning Council will review the Thurston Regional Planning Council's smaller area population projections to assure that the minimum 20-year population is accommodated Gcounty-wide, and that urban growth areas are of sufficient area and densities to permit the projected urban population.